Grey hypocolius

 The grey hypocolius or simply hypocolius (Hypocolius ampelinus) is a small passerine bird species.
 It is the sole member of the genus Hypocolius and it is placed in a family of its own, the Hypocoliidae.
 This slender and long tailed bird is found in the dry semi-desert region of northern Africa, Arabia, Afghanistan, Pakistan, and western India.
 They fly in flocks and forage mainly on fruits, migrating south in winter.
+During migration they are often found feeding on the fruits of Salvadora persica.